python-parsy/parsy/docs/ref/methods_and_combinators.rst

       Returns a parser that transforms the produced values of the initial parser with ``fn``, passing the arguments using ``*args`` syntax.

-      Where the current parser produces an interable of values, this can be a more convenient way to combine them than :meth:`~Parser.map`.
+      Where the current parser produces an iterable of values, this can be a more convenient way to combine them than :meth:`~Parser.map`.

       Example 1 - the argument order of our callable already matches: